 2012 National Garden Bureau Perennial of the Year

 Heuchera L. is the correct and accepted scientific name for this genus of flowering plants.
 It was named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

-Plants of the World Online lists 43 accepted species of Heuchera (as of 1-28-21 when I last updated this page).
+As of 12-17-21 when this page was last updated, Plants of the World Online lists 43 accepted species of Heuchera.
 It is a member of the plant family Saxifragaceae with 34 genera.
-Those numbers could change as updates are made.
-The links below may have different numbers, but it depends on their sources and how updated their information is.
-Plants of the World Online by Kew seems to be the most up-to-date database and they continually make updates.
+Those numbers could change as updates are made on POWO.

 The genus is named after Johann Heinrich von Heucher (1677-1747).
 He was a botanist, medicinal plants expert and physician from Germany.